You are here

 - Dictionary work

-- Give Ss word list.
-Ss number as they hear them.
+- Give students a word list.
+Students number as they hear them.

 Arrange lyrics and pictures, or just lyrics, or translate.